sebastian-echeverria/dosboxmenu/README.md

 # dosboxmenu
-A Windows right-menu extension to quickly launch programs in DosBox from the File Explorer
+A Windows right-menu extension to quickly launch programs in DosBox from the File Explorer.

+The extension automatically adds a menu item for files with certain file extension.
+Currently, the file extensions supported are .exe, .bat and .com.

+The menu item that is added is called "Run in DosBox", and simply starts DosBox on that folder, executing that file inside it.

 To register:
 1. Build DLL